kamariapm/simple-seasons-app/README.md

 ### Future Changes

-I plan to update my the weather app I created using APIXU with what I learned creating this simple React app.
+I plan to update the weather app I created using APIXU with what I learned creating this simple React app.

 ## Available Scripts